Peter Parker (The Amazing Spider-Man film series): Origin

-Death of Uncle Ben and responsibility

-At home, he and Ben argue, and Peter leaves.
-At a nearby deli, a cashier refuses to let Peter buy milk when Peter is two cents short.
-When a thief suddenly raids the store, Peter allows him to escape.
-While searching for Peter, Ben attempts to stop the thief and is killed.
-The thief escapes as Peter finds Ben dead on the sidewalk.
+Fighting the Lizard

-Flash and Gwen console a grieving Peter at school the following day.
-Afterward, Peter uses his new abilities to track down criminals matching the killer's description, later resolving to create a mask to hide his identity during his exploits.
-He adds a spandex suit and builds mechanical web-shooters out of wristwatches to attach to his wrists to shoot a biocable "web".
-Later, at dinner with Gwen's family, he has a tense conversation with her father, NYPD captain George Stacy, over the new masked vigilante's motives.
+Gwen and Peter begin dating, and at dinner with Gwen's family, Peter has a tense conversation with her father, NYPD captain George Stacy, over the new masked vigilante's motives.
 After dinner, Peter reveals his identity to Gwen, and they kiss before he is alerted to a situation at the Williamsburg Bridge.
-Changing into his suit, Peter saves numerous cars and their occupants from being tossed into the river by The Lizard, who is actually Dr. Connors after he tests the serum on himself.
+Peter saves numerous cars and their occupants from being tossed into the river by The Lizard, who is actually Connors after he tests the serum on himself.
 Peter begins calling himself "Spider-Man" afterward, becoming influenced to help others with his powers.

-Peter suspects Connors is the Lizard, and later unsuccessfully confronts Connors' Lizard form in the sewers, leaving behind his camera.
-Connors learns Peter's identity via the name on the camera and pursues him to Midtown Science High School where they fight.
-In response, the police start a manhunt for both Spider-Man and Lizard.
-Connors heads to Oscorp, intending to disperse his serum across the city and make everyone into lizards, while Gwen develops an antidote in Oscorp's lab.
-The police corner Spider-Man and Captain Stacy discover that he is Peter, but he lets him escape to go save Gwen.
-Realizing Spider-Man is on their side, the police and several crane operators then coordinate to help a wounded Spider-Man reach Oscorp Tower in time.
-Spider-Man manages to replace Connors' serum with the antidote, reverting Connors to human form, but not before Connors mortally wounds Captain Stacy.
+Peter suspects Connors is the Lizard, and later unsuccessfully confronts Connors in the sewers, leaving behind his camera.
+Connors learns Peter's identity via the name on the camera and pursues him to Midtown Science High School, where they fight.
+In response, the police start a manhunt for both Peter and Connors.
+Connors heads to Oscorp, intending to disperse his serum across the city and turn everyone into lizards, while Gwen develops an antidote in Oscorp's lab.
+The police corner Peter and Captain Stacy discover that he is Spider-Man, but he lets him escape to go save Gwen.
+Realizing Peter is on their side, the police and several crane operators then coordinate to help a wounded Peter reach Oscorp Tower in time.
+Peter manages to replace Connors' serum with the antidote, reverting Connors to human form, but not before Connors mortally wounds Captain Stacy.
 Before his death, Captain Stacy makes Peter promise to stay away from Gwen for her safety.
 He initially keeps the promise, but later admits to Gwen that failed promises are "the best kind", hinting that he will continue to see her.